Modernisme Plaza of the City Hall of Valencia: Destruction

 After years of disputes with florists, they left in 1944.
 Just over a decade later the platform began to fall apart, losing its appearance at different levels and giving way to a flat space without baroque motifs.
 Shortly thereafter, the balcony of the City Hall was redesigned by Emilio Rieta and Román Jiménez to preside over military parades.
 The plaza was nondescript and specially designed to carry out acts of falles tradit Mies van der Roheions.
 It then could accommodate more people, host the mascletá and the falles of the City Hall.

-The square – then "del Caudillo" – in 1962 lost the light fountain by Engineer Carlos Buigues and the equestrian statue of General Francisco Franco, designed by Valencian sculptor José Capuz, which was relocated to the military base of Bétera.
+In 1962, the square – then named Plaza del Caudillo, after Francisco Franco – lost the light fountain by Engineer Carlos Buigues and the equestrian statue of Franco, designed by Valencian sculptor José Capuz, which was relocated to the military base of Bétera.

 The Plaza of the City Hall of Valencia hosts few symbolic values for much of the year, beyond the buildings that surround it.